leesharma/rescuetime/README.md

 [![Dependencies](https://img.shields.io/gemnasium/leesharma/rescuetime.svg?style=flat-square)](https://gemnasium.com/leesharma/rescuetime)
 [![License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](http://opensource.org/licenses/MIT)

+**Warning: This code is under active development and is not yet stable.
+Use at your own risk.**

 Ruby SDK for RescueTime APIs.
-Rescuetime provides a simple DSL for interacting with you personal or team RescueTime data.
+Rescuetime provides a simple DSL for interacting with your personal or team RescueTime data.

-**This code is under active development and is not yet stable.** Use at your own risk.
-Currently, this gem only supports the Data Analytics API.
+Currently, this gem only supports the Data Analytics API with API key authorization.

 For more information about RescueTime, visit [the RescueTime homepage](https://www.rescuetime.com).